Papillon vs Parson Russell Terrier: Complete Comparison (2026)

 Temperament and Personality Differences

 Understanding how Papillon and Parson Russell Terrier differ in temperament is essential for making the right choice.
 Papillon's alert, friendly, happy character creates a fundamentally different ownership experience than Parson Russell Terrier's bold, friendly, athletic nature.
 In daily life, this means Papillon owners typically experience a dog that leans toward alert behavior, while Parson Russell Terrier owners find their dog more inclined toward bold tendencies.
-Neither temperament is objectively better; the right choice depends on your personality and lifestyle preferences.
+Neither personality is objectively better — the right fit depends on your own temperament and how you live.

 Best for Families with Children